tidyverse/tidyverse.org/content/blog/teach-tidyverse-2021/index.md

 Another important update is that [`html_node()`](https://rvest.tidyverse.org/reference/rename.html) and [`html_nodes()`](https://rvest.tidyverse.org/reference/rename.html) (functions that undoubtedly show up in any lesson on web scraping with rvest) have been superseded in favor of [`html_element()`](https://rvest.tidyverse.org/reference/html_element.html) and [`html_elements()`](https://rvest.tidyverse.org/reference/html_element.html).
 The motivation behind this update is to better match what learners see when they're first learning about HTML.
 When updating teaching materials you should be able to use [`html_element()`](https://rvest.tidyverse.org/reference/html_element.html) and [`html_elements()`](https://rvest.tidyverse.org/reference/html_element.html) as drop in replacements for [`html_node()`](https://rvest.tidyverse.org/reference/rename.html) and [`html_nodes()`](https://rvest.tidyverse.org/reference/rename.html), respectively.

+Finally, if [`html_table()`](https://rvest.tidyverse.org/reference/html_table.html) didn't work for you in the past, it's worth trying again since it's been rewritten from scratch to more closely match how browsers display tables with merged cells.

 For more on updates in rvest, read the [rvest 1.0.0. blog post](https://www.tidyverse.org/blog/2021/03/rvest-1-0-0/) and review the updated [rvest vignette](https://rvest.tidyverse.org/articles/rvest.html).

 ## SQL and data.table translations with dbplyr and dtplyr